EnMasseProject/systemtests-cert-validator/README.md

-# ocp-enmasse-app
+# systemtests-cert-validator
-testing app to be deployed on ocp
+Application used for testing openshift certificate provider functionality of enmasse